DanPorter/Dans_Diffraction/Dans_Diffraction/README.md

-# Dans_Diffaction
+# Dans_Diffraction
 Reads crystallographic cif files and simulates diffraction

-By Dan Porter, Diamond Light Source Ltd. 2020
+By Dan Porter, Diamond Light Source Ltd. 2024

 ## Crystal Structure
 The program creates a "Crystal" object with certain properties, attributes and functions useful for diffraction studies.